About our China Learning Centres

 You can now study our full range of courses available online at the University of Auckland China Learning Centres.

-Visit our Studying online page to see a list of courses that are not available, to help you choose what to enrol in.
+Visit our Online courses page to see a list of courses that are not available, to help you choose what to enrol in.

 The China Learning Centre option is not available for PhD candidates or students of our Graduate School of Management.